kevinwaro/openvpn_standalone/Readme.md

 ## Licence

-Copyright © 2017 kevinwaro <kevinwaro@yahoo.fr>
+Copyright © 2018 kevinwaro <kevinwaro@yahoo.fr>
-This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.
+This project is licensed under the GNU GPLv3 License - see the LICENSE.md file for details